 2. Get into influencer marketing

-Like it or not, influencers are the driving force on various social media platforms.
+Like it or not, influencer-generated content is the driving force on various social media platforms.
 Especially when it comes to good reviews and feedback.

 Let’s be honest: who would you rather buy mascara from?
 A brand with a random ad on your newsfeed, or a brand mentioned in Rihanna’s video about her makeup routine?